infinite-table/infinite-react/www/pages/docs/reference/infinite-table-props.page.md

 See [Using flexible column sizing](/docs/learn/columns/fixed-and-flexible-size#using-flexible-column-sizing) for more details on the flex algorithm.

-This can also be specified for all columns by specyfing <PropLink name="columnMaxWidth" />.
+This can also be specified for all columns by specifying <PropLink name="columnMaxWidth" />.

 <Sandpack title="Controlled column sizing with maxWidth for column">